-There are a lot of ways on how to advertise your business.
-In the case of a physical bakery business it this should be done before you even open your doors.
-You can start with the traditional methods such as print ads, signage, flyers, newspapers, magazine ads, direct mail, and so much more.
+You can start with traditional methods such as print ads, signage, flyers, newspapers, magazines, direct mail, and so much more.

 Social Media Marketing

-There’s no one-size-fits-all when it comes to marketing and advertising strategies.
-What I can suggest you do is run a couple of channels, and see which ones will work better for you and double down.
+I can suggest you run a couple of channels and see which ones will work best, and then double down your efforts.

 Search Engine Optimization

-It might sound a bit “out there” but setting up a YouTube channel and posting regular videos can draw customers in from destinations you could only dream of.
-Becoming an authority in YouTube makes you a better baker in many peoples eyes, just look at **$&&* %&&!
+It might sound a bit “out there”, but setting up a YouTube channel and posting regular videos can draw customers in from destinations you could only dream of.
+Becoming an authority on YouTube makes you a better baker in many people’s eyes.

 #7 – How much does it cost to start a bakery?

 When opening a new business, always assess the capital and start-up expenses that you’re going to need to invest.
 Bakery businesses cost varying amounts to start.
 A small home bakery might cost around $5-10K to open.
-Whereas a bakery shop in a central location is going to probably be upwards of $100K.
+At the same time, a bakery shop in a central location is going to be upwards of $100K, probably.

 Costs to consider when starting up a bakery business:

-How much are you willing to part with?
+How much are you willing to invest?
 Are you getting a business loan?
 Can you finance your equipment?